Can Cats Eat Green Beans?

 Other vegetable treats for your cat

-Your feline friend is a carnivore; however, they will still consume many veggies for digestion and overall health purpose.
-Be careful to avoid types of vegetables with toxic elements, such as onions, peppers, or garlic.
+Be careful to avoid types of vegetables with toxic elements for cats, such as onions, peppers, or garlic.
 Otherwise, the below vegetables are healthy for your cats.
 All you have to do is to clean them well with water to rinse off any dirt.

 Broccoli

-Steam broccoli is another acceptable vegetable to offer cats.
-Also, keep in mind that it’s among the best superfoods for your fur friend.
 Broccoli floret is known for its extreme richness in oxidants and high amounts of fiber.
 A constipated feline that suffers from digestive disorders benefits highly from this additional fiber in its diet plan.

 Carrots